datadrivenconstruction/ImportExcelToRevit/README.md

 - If no such sheet is found, the add-in will ask you to enter the name of the required sheet.

-3. After importing, the log file saved in the Windows temporary folder will be prompted to be opened (for example, in Notepad).
+3. After importing, the log file saved in the Windows temporary folder will be prompted to be opened (for example, in Notepad).\
+## Trouble-shooting

+If you don't have changes to Revit.
+Try changing the name in the Name parameter and remove the “: String” parameter type so that only “Name” remains

 ## Features